 Titon Holdings Plc is a Company incorporated in England and Wales and domiciled in the United Kingdom.
 The Company's shares are publicly traded on the AIM market of the London Stock Exchange.
-The nature of the Group's operations and its principal activities are set out in the Strategic Report on pages 10 and 11.
+The nature of the Group's operations and its principal activities are set out in the Strategic Report on page 5.
 The consolidated financial statements were authorised for release on 22 January 2025.

-1. Material accounting policies
+1 Material accounting policies